entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 See [this tutorial](../../tutorials/backend-developers/run-local.md) for more details.

-Alternatively, removing the `~/.entando` directory and then reinstalling the CLI per the instructions above will perform a completely clean install.
+Alternatively, deleting the `~/.entando` directory and then reinstalling the CLI per the instructions above will perform a clean install.
 This will also remove the private copies of JHipster, Entando Blueprint, etc.
 ``` sh
 rm -rf ~/.entando.
 ```